 The Devil Went Down To Georgia

-Here’s an intermediate lesson on how to play this amazing tune by Charlie Daniels.
-I’ll show you how to play the opening riff as well as Johnny’s solo
+Here’s an intermediate lesson on how to play “The Devil Went Down To Georgia” by Charlie Daniels.
+I’ll show you how to play the opening riff as well as Johnny’s solo.

 The song was included on the Urban Cowboy soundtrack and became a huge cross-over hit.
 I’m tempted to say that it was a hit because it included elements of rock, country, funk, and even heavy metal.
 But when it comes down to to it, it’s just a great story-song.

 The tune is in D minor.
-Warm up with D Dorian or Aeolian modes as well as F Major.
+Warm up with F Major as well as D Aeolian mode.

 D Aeolian scale: D0-1-L2-3-A0-L1-L2-3

 This has the same notes as F Major, but starts on D.

 Review and practice the scales if you need: